awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-ec2-aliases.md

 ## How AMI format validation works<a name="parameter-ami-validation"></a>

 When you specify `aws:ec2:image` as the data type for a parameter, Systems Manager does not create the parameter immediately\.
-It instead performs an asynchronous validation operation to ensure that the parameter value meets the formatting requirements for an AMI ID\.
+It instead performs an asynchronous validation operation to ensure that the parameter value meets the formatting requirements for an AMI ID, and that the specified AMI is available in your AWS account\.

 It is important to note that a parameter version number may be generated before the validation operation is complete\.
 That is, a parameter version number being generated alone isn't an indication that the operation has completed successfully\.